Hell or High Water (film)

 Hell or High Water is a 2016 American neo-Western crime drama film directed by David Mackenzie and written by Taylor Sheridan.
 It follows two brothers (Chris Pine and Ben Foster) who carry out a series of bank robberies to save their family ranch, while being pursued by two Texas Rangers (Jeff Bridges and Gil Birmingham).
-It was the final film produced by OddLot Entertainment due to its dissolution in 2015.
+It was the final film produced by OddLot Entertainment before its dissolution in 2015.

 Hell or High Water premiered at the Un Certain Regard section of the Cannes Film Festival on May 16, 2016, and was theatrically released in the United States on August 12, 2016.
 It received critical acclaim, particularly for Pine, Foster, and Bridges' performances, Sheridan's screenplay, and the editing.
 It grossed $37.9 million on a $12 million budget.
 The American Film Institute selected it as one of its 10 movies of the year, and it was nominated for numerous awards, including four Oscar nominations: Best Picture, Best Supporting Actor (Bridges), Best Original Screenplay, and Best Editing.

+The film is the second installment of writer Taylor Sheridan's American Frontier Trilogy, along with Sicario and Wind River.

+In 2022, it was reported that SK Global is developing a drama series based on the film for the Fox network.

 Plot

 In West Texas, brothers Toby and Tanner Howard rob two branches of the Texas Midlands Bank.
 Though the robberies are well-planned, Tanner's wild nature leads him to take unnecessary risks, frustrating Toby.
-Back at their family ranch, they bury their getaway car in a pit with a backhoe.
-Their mother has died after a long illness, leaving their ranch in debt because of a reverse mortgage provided by the Texas Midlands Bank, which would lead to foreclosure if not settled.
-Meanwhile, oil has been discovered on their land, and Toby is determined to ensure a comfortable life for his estranged sons.
+Their mother has died after a long illness, leaving their ranch in debt because of a reverse mortgage provided by the Texas Midlands Bank, which would lead to the foreclosure of their lands if not settled.
+Meanwhile, oil has been discovered on their land, and Toby is determined to ensure a comfortable life for his estranged ex-wife and their two sons.

 Two Texas Rangers, Marcus Hamilton and Alberto Parker, are assigned to the case.
-Hamilton, who is close to retirement, investigates the robberies and quickly determines the brothers' methods and personalities.
-Meanwhile, Tanner robs another bank, while Toby unknowingly waits at a nearby diner.
-They then take the stolen money to an Indian casino in Oklahoma to be laundered, where Toby has the casino convert their gambling winnings into a check made out to the Texas Midlands Bank.
-With untraceable funds and gambling as a cover for how they were acquired, the brothers head back to Texas.
+Hamilton, who is close to retirement, investigates the robberies and quickly determines the robbers' methods and personalities.
+Meanwhile, Tanner robs another bank, unbeknownst to Toby who sits at a nearby diner.
+They bury the getaway cars after each robbery.
+They then launder the stolen money in Oklahoma at an Indian casino, where Toby has the casino convert their "winnings" into a check made out to the Texas Midlands Bank.
+With untraceable funds, the brothers head back to Texas.

-Hamilton and Parker stake out another branch of the Texas Midlands Bank, but find nothing.
-Hamilton figures a pattern to the bank robberies and determines the next target, so Parker and he head to the site of the next robbery.
-Pressed for time, the brothers proceed with the heist despite the bank being crowded.
-A shootout ensues when a security guard and an armed civilian fire at the brothers, causing Tanner to kill both of them.
-During the shootout, Toby is shot in the back.
+After staking out another branch of the Texas Midlands Bank without success, Hamilton figures a pattern to the bank robberies.
+Determining the next target, he and Parker head there.
+Pressed for time, the brothers proceed despite the bank being crowded.
+A shootout ensues with a security guard and an armed civilian; Tanner kills both of them.
+During the escape, Toby is shot in the back by an armed posse of locals.